kenwanyama/Bike-store-project/README.md

 Overall, the Pedaling towards Success: Analyzing Bike Stores Data project provides a solid foundation for further exploration of the bike store industry, and highlights the importance of data analysis and visualization in making informed business decisions.

-//Disclaimer
+***Disclaimer

 Please note that the dataset used in this project is for demonstration purposes only and does not represent real-world data.
 The data was created solely for the purpose of showcasing the author's skills in SQL, Excel, and Tableau.
 Any similarities to real-world data are purely coincidental.
-The author takes no responsibility for the accuracy or reliability of the data used in this project.//
+The author takes no responsibility for the accuracy or reliability of the data used in this project.***